 Source: VS Code

-If you haven’t heard of GitHub Copilot yet, you might wonder where you’ve been!
+You might wonder where you’ve been if you haven’t heard of GitHub Copilot yet!
 This is arguably the most famous (and often debated, true) AI coding assistant out there.

 It provides context-aware code suggestions as you type, ranging from single lines to entire functions.
-Truly wild to see it in action.
+Genuinely wild to see it in action.

 How it helps: